Abstract 3-Rigidity and Bivariate $C_2^1$-Splines II: Combinatorial Characterization: Problems and Remarks

-\item Developing a deterministic polynomial time algorithm to solve the combinatorial optimization problem of evaluating the rank formulae in Theorems~\ref{thm:rank} and \ref{thm:rankcover} is our most obvious open problem.
-These formuae imply that the decision problem of determining whether the rank takes any given value is in NP$\cap$co-NP, so it is likely that such an algorithm exists.
+Many interesting problems remain. \begin{enumerate} \item Developing a deterministic polynomial time algorithm to solve the combinatorial optimization problem of evaluating the rank formulae in Theorems~\ref{thm:rank} and \ref{thm:rankcover} is our most obvious open problem.
+These formulae imply that the decision problem of determining whether the rank takes any given value is in NP$\cap$co-NP, so it is likely that such an algorithm exists.
 But it is not clear how to use the existing theory of submodular functions to design such an algorithm since our rank formulae are significantly different to other known matroid rank formulae.

 \item Let $M_0$ be the rank ${{d+2}\choose{2}}$ truncation of ${\cal R}_{d,n}$ (or equivalently, of any other $K_{d+2}$-matroid on $E(K_n))$ for $n\geq d+2$.

 \begin{conjecture} The rank function of the free elevation of $M_0$ is given by